jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 where $$k$$ is a small constant.

+> Use the running mean and variance from training dataset to normalize validation and testing data.

 #### Whitening

 In machine learning, we can train a model faster if features are not correlated (whitened).
 In a dating application, someone may prefer a tall person but not too thin.
 If we rescale the weight and height independent of each other, the rescaled features are still co-related.
 From the rescaled weight, we can tell easily whether a person is heavier than the average population.
 But usually, we are more interested to know whether the person is thinner in the same height group which is very hard to tell from the rescaled weight alone.